ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 1. show two columns of tea cards side by side on an iPad
 1. expand the columns to four on even wider screens, such as an iPad in landscape mode or our desktop

 Enter the <a href="https://ionicframework.com/docs/layout/grid" target="_blank">responsive grid</a>.
-By default, the resonsive grid shows rows of 12 columns each.
+By default, the responsive grid shows rows of 12 columns each.
 However, we want to show at most rows of four columns.
 Luckily, there are some simple mechanisms in place that will allow us to do that, but first let's message our data a little.

 We currently have a list of X number of teas (currently 7, but once we start getting data from a backend service it could really be any number).
 Let's begin by breaking that up into a matrix with a maximum of 4 teas in each row.
 That means we will have two rows, the first with four columns and the second with three.